If you’re not a designer but you’re facing the challenge of building your own website, this post is for you.

 Hierarchy

-Hierarchy is meant to prioritize elements, to let the user know what’s more important and what’s less important.
+Hierarchy is meant to prioritize elements and let the user know what’s more important and what’s less important.
 Where its attention should go to.

 Hierarchy should organize the reading flow.
 And it will give sense to your design, as a whole and in between its parts.